raspberrypilearning/sound-meter/en/step_4.md

 ### Set a normal sound level

-Using the `on start` block, you will need to program a normal sound level and the maximum sensitivity.
+Using the `on start` block, you will need to program a normal sound level.

 --- task ---